Darwin waterfront from the Adina apartments.

 How much to pack

-Everyone is different, having different ideas, requiring different things.
+Everyone is different, has different ideas, and requires different things.
 Different locations often throw up different requirements and the facilities they offer.

-However as a very good guide to my packing routines when we travel be it roughing out bush or a city hotel, is three sets of clothes plus the one you’re wearing on the day.
+However, as a very good guide to my packing routines when we travel be it roughing out bush or a city hotel, are three sets of clothes plus the one you’re wearing on the day.

-That’s one to wear, one for spare, one in the wash and one for emergency.
+That’s one to wear, one for spare, one in the wash and one for an emergency.

 For each member of the family – four of us.